Rental Insurance in BC — Landlord, Tenant & Strata

 - Property coverage: Structure (freehold) or unit improvements/betterments (condo)

-- Landlord goods: Appliances, blinds, provided furnishings
+- Landlord goods: Appliances, blinds, and any furnishings you provide

 - Liability: Slip-and-fall, negligence claims — target $2 million minimum in BC